-The most reliable way to stop search engines such as Google, Bing, Facebook and Yahoo from tracking your usage is to stop using their service altogether.
+The most reliable way to stop search engines and apps such as Google, Bing, Facebook, and TikTok from tracking your usage is to stop using their services altogether.

-Likely many of these names will be new to you.
-Maybe it’s about time more users open their minds about search engines and give the small guys a chance.
+So, what are the alternatives to the big dogs?
+Likely, many of these names will be new to you.
+Maybe it’s time for more people to open their minds about search engines and give the up-and-comers a chance.

 1. DuckDuckGo